 NEMALINE MYOPATHY -

-at birth or early infancy.
-Hypotonia and weakness of arm, leg, trunk, face and throat muscles.
+Age of onset: at birth or early infancy.
+Hypotonia (poor muscle tone or floppiness) and weakness of arm, leg, trunk, face and throat muscles.
 In severe cases, children have marked respiratory weakness.
 Children rarely survive more than a few years, yet some live into teens.